wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-model-driven-apps-common-data-service/includes/4-template-apps.md

 	![Fundraiser sample app](../media/updated-fundraiser-app2.png)

-1. At the top of the page, select **Show Visual Filter** to show graphs and charts.
-This lets you see how donations to fundraisers are performing.
-In the next steps, you'll create a new fundraiser and sumbit a donation to that fundraiser.
+1. At the top of the page, select **Show Visual Filter** to show graphs and charts where you can see how donations to fundraisers are performing.
+In the next steps, you'll create a new fundraiser and submit a donation to that fundraiser.
 1. On the left pane, under **Fundraiser**, select **Fundraisers**.
 1. Select **+ New** to add a new fundraiser.
 1. Under the **General** tab, enter the following information: